Art / Mural Project

 Most of the bird murals are concentrated in the Harlem and Washington Heights neighborhoods of northern Manhattan, where pioneering bird artist John James Audubon once lived and is buried, and where streets, schools, and other local landmarks carry Audubon's name.
 But John James Audubon's legacy is also intertwined with that of America’s past and present culture of racial oppression.
 Learn more about his biography and explore questions that it raises about diversity and inclusion in the birding and conservation movements today.

-New York City Audubon offers monthly tours of the Harlem murals.
-More details and registration here.
-You can also take a self-guided tour using our printable map or the Google map below.
+New York City Bird Alliance offers monthly tours of the Harlem murals.
+You can also take a self-guided tour using one of the maps below.
 The Audubon Mural Project has also begun to spread its wings across the country—and the world!
-Scroll down to see some of the bird murals that have been painted in other communities.
+Scroll down to see some of the bird murals that have been painted by our partners.

 If you are an artist and would like to participate in the New York project, e-mail amp@gitlerand.com.
-(Because we receive a large amount of submissions, not all e-mails can be answered.)
 Are you a teacher who has incorporated the mural project into your science or arts class?
 We'd like to know that, too!
 Email us at muralproject@audubon.org

 New York City Murals